Social media influencers

 Influencers have so much power on social media taking into consideration the importance of promoting diversity in their posts and work.
 This is achievable by choosing companies that embrace different bodies, race and gender to help drive diversity through fashion, bringing it to the attention of their audience.

 Influencers need to work with other inclusive brands such as Mac and Nars, creating beauty products attracting a wider consumer audience.
 Influencers can help these forward thinking brands by advertising their products on their social media accounts.

 How brands are embracing diversity

 Many brands have had problems in the past due to their lack of inclusivity in their choice of influencers.
 It is of the utmost importance that a brand includes diversity to make a connection with influencers and potential customers.
 If a brand’s influencer shows diversity in their campaign or posts, the followers will feel associated with the brand.
 Which in turn makes it more likely that the follower will purchase the brand’s clothing because of their recommendation.
-In 2019 influencer marketing statistics states that 82% of audiences were likely to follow the recommendations and advise of the influencer.

 Brands have to understand that inclusivity is not limited to race and colour.
 Diversity in influencers should highlight people of all race, cultural background, social class, age, gender, religious beliefs and sexual orientation.

 Sephora is one brand that has used influencers to showcase diversity.
 They launched a #SephoraSquad campaign to find new influencers.
 To be more inclusive Sephora accepted every influencer that showed interest regardless of their followings.